jmilkiewicz/OverheadCourse/signups/index.markdown

 [Manu Soler]({{ site.baseurl }}{% link about.markdown %}) is finally back to Berlin !

-This time we could have 2 different trainings to select:
+We are delighted to announce that this time Manu will provide two distinct courses:

 - [Padel Essentials]({{ site.baseurl }}{% link courses/essentials.markdown %})
 - [Padel Defence]({{ site.baseurl }}{% link courses/essentials.markdown %})

-Please look at course descriptions to find out more what you will learn and practice.
+Each participant can **choose** the course that suits them best for their current moment.

+Click [here](#training-selection) for a help regarding training selection.

 ## Dates
 Training will be provided from **Saturday 30th** September to **Tuesday 3rd** of October (day of German Unity).

 *If you can not make full 4 days, but you are interested in having padel lesson/lessons with Manu, contact <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.
 Both 1:1 and 1:2 options are available.*

-## Location
-To be announced, but we will train in
-<a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a> or in  <a href="https://padelfc.com/" target="_blank"> Padel FC </a>

 ## Training selection

-While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can hinder progress and limit your true potential.
+During this event Manu will offer two **distinct** course.

+You will have the opportunity to **select** the one that suits you better for your current moment

 ### **Padel essentials** is aimed at individuals who:
-- have improper shot/stance technique (potentially from other racket sports) and/or
+- wants to learn/improve backcourt shots technique (or potentially change their habits from other racket sports) and/or
-- struggle with shot selection and/or
+- struggles with shot selection and/or
-- play non-effective overshots and/or
+- plays non-effective overshots and/or
-- miss too many volleys and/or
+- misses too many volleys and/or
-- avoid playing with glass walls and/or
+- avoids playing with glass walls and/or
 - being often caught in unfavorable court positions.

 ### **Padel defense** is tailored for you when you: